Extract Color Palette from Any Image Online — Free & Private

 JPEG, PNG, WebP, GIF, SVG and more — processed entirely in your browser

-How to extract a color palette from an image
+How to extract a color palette from an image online

 Frequently asked questions